 In order to be eligible to graduate from Heritage Seminary, transfer students must complete a minimum of 30 credit hours at Heritage Seminary, or one-half of the degree, whichever is less.

-Heritage Seminary considers awarding Advanced Standing to students who have attained an undergraduate degree, which is in Bible, Theology, Religious Education, or Religious Studies.
+Heritage Seminary considers awarding Advanced Standing to students who have attained an undergraduate degree in Bible, Theology, Religious Education, or Religious Studies (e.g., B.Th., B.R.E., B.R.S.).
 Advanced Standing means that a student is given credit for previous academic work and is not required to take some of the prescribed courses for a degree.
 Several factors are weighed when considering whether or not an applicant is eligible for Advanced Standing.
-These include number of hours completed at the undergraduate level, AGPA, grades in individual courses and the program to which a student has applied.
+These include number of hours completed at the undergraduate level, AGPA, grades in individual courses, and the program to which a student has applied.
+Please refer to the Seminary Catalogue for more information.

 Heritage is constantly re-evaluating programs to ensure that they adequately prepare students for effective ministry within churches, parachurch organizations, and other organizations.
 As a result, some programs may be discontinued and more effective programs introduced.
 Students entering programs will be allowed to complete the program within the prescribed timeframe for the program.
 For example, a student entering a three-year program which is discontinued will have three years to complete the program.
 After that time span, students will be asked to choose a new program.
 While some substitutions of course requirements may be possible, Heritage does not guarantee that all previously taken courses will transfer when a student changes programs.

-Mature applicants 30 years of age and over, not possessing a bachelor’s degree, may apply for acceptance into the Diploma of Pastoral Studies and Leadership.
+Mature applicants 28 years of age and over, who do not possess an undergraduate degree, may apply for either the MDiv or MTS in either one of two ways:

 STUDENTS FROM THE UNITED STATES OF AMERICA: American students must meet the general admissions standards as explained above.
 Also, American students must have a valid student visa, which can be obtained at a port of entry or at the nearest Canadian Consulate.
 A student will need an acceptance letter and evidence of sufficient funds/financial support to obtain a student visa.
 This visa must be presented prior to enrollment.